 The European Union's special link to Sierra Leone revolves around successive conventions and partnership agreements between the EU and the African, Caribbean and Pacific (ACP) group of countries – to which Sierra Leone belongs.
 Today, the partnership between the EU and Sierra Leone is guided by the principles and objectives laid out in the revised Cotonou Agreement.

-The EU is Sierra Leone's first trading partner (in 2009, exports to the EU represented 64% of total exports) and the country enjoys a preferential trade regime under the Everything but Arms arrangement.
+The EU is one of Sierra Leone's most important trading partners and the country enjoys a preferential trade regime under the Everything but Arms arrangement.

 The revised Cotonou Agreement emphasises the importance of Economic Partnership Agreements (EPAs), which enable the construction of a mutual and reciprocal trading partnership compatible with WTO rules.

-The mismanagement of natural resources (smuggling of so-called blood diamonds) was one of the root causes of the conflict in Sierra Leone.
+The mismanagement of natural resources (smuggling of so-called blood diamonds) was one of the root causes of the 1991-2002 conflict in Sierra Leone.
 The country has engaged in the Kimberly process, designed to certify the origin of rough diamonds from sources which are free of conflict.
-The European Union plays an active role in this process.
+The EU plays an active role in this process.